derekphilipau/glazypress2/docs/support/README.md

 ### Free for Student & Teachers

-If you are currently a student or teacher, simply register with a .edu email address and you will automatically be given 12 months of Patron status for free.
+If you are currently a student or teacher in Ceramics or a related Visual Arts department, simply register with a .edu email address and you will automatically be given 12 months of Patron status for free.
 If your school doesn't use the .edu domain, just send a photo of your Student ID or other proof of enrollment to **derek [at] glazy [dot] org**.

 ### Recommended Method: PayPal